anBertoli/go-microservice-project/README.md

 #### A note on authentication

-It is usual to perform authentication in an HTTP middleware, especially if the project doesn't enforce the separation between transport and business logic.
+It is usual to perform authentication in an HTTP middleware, especially if the project does not enforce the separation between transport and business logic.
 This pattern is not followed here.

 The reason is that authentication & authorization are part of the business logic and should be performed inside the service layer (or in a dedicated service middleware).
-This results in more code but also in a cleaner code and a better separation of concerns.
-The transport middleware is still responsible to extract all necessary authentication data from a transport-specific location, i.e. the Authorization header for HTTP requests.
+This pattern results in more (cleaner) code, but also in a better separation of concerns.
+The transport middleware is still responsible to extract all the necessary authentication data from a transport-specific location, i.e. the Authorization header for HTTP requests.

 This strategy is debatable, and it is perfectly acceptable to perform authentication in a transport middleware.